aspencoyle/aspencoyle.github.io/_posts/2024-09-18-September_posts.md

 **Wednesday, September 25**

 Went to the first FISH 250 class!
 Besides that, nothing today, as I had to head to Urgent Care.
 Oh no!
 Hopefully I'll be back tomorrow :)

+**Friday, September 27**

+Welp, I wasn't back tomorrow.
+Got on antibiotics, and feeling extremely under the weather but slowly recovering.

+Today's productivity was hence somewhat limited.
+I did a bunch of work for FISH 250, updating all the slides and dates for the coming week's lab.
+I also set up a Substack, where I'm planning to make blog posts on a wider range of topics than feels natural on the Bitter Crab wordpress.
+That's about it - time to rest up over the weekend!